 Peter’s expression turned speculative.
 “I bet it’ll be cool as shit.”

 At that moment, his computer lit up with a notification.
 The social media group known as “Atherton’s Chimps” was abuzz with activity.
 Apparently, a new student had just arrived.
 A plethora of messages was popping up, all along the lines of Please welcome our newest addition to Atherton High!
 But that wasn’t what caught Peter’s eye.
-It was her name.

 The name of the student was Dee Sonay.